Whitelisted2/hello-world/README.md

-# hello-world
+# Hello World!

 Hello World repository for Git tutorial
-This is an example repository for the Git tutorial on https://www.w3schools.com
+This is an example repository, to test the features of GitHub

-This repository is built step by step in the tutorial.

-lorem ipsum test 1 2 3

-222